Admissions page in Estonian

 Read more: Common European Framework of Reference for Languages

-Upon application please make sure what documents need to be submitted and when.
-All copies of educational documents (diplomas, exam certificates and grade lists) must be officially certified: bear an original seal and a signature of an authorized official of the issuing school/university.
-Official documents must be provided from the institution awarding the secondary school certificate or certified with an Apostille.
-Some country-specific requirements also specify the way documents must be certifed.
+Upon applying please make sure what documents need to be submitted and when.
+All copies of educational documents (secondary school certificate and grade list/transcript) must be officially certified.
+Certified copies should bear an original signature and seal of the authority certifying that these are true copies of the original.
+The documents can be certified: 1) by an authorized official of the issuing institution; 2) by a notary; 3) with an Apostille attached.
+The University does not accept simple copies of already certified copies.
+Some country-specific requirements also specify the way documents must be certified: important information for non-EU applicants is available here.

 Only complete application packages will be considered by the Admissions Committee.

-The academic aptitude test will take place on 5 July 2016 at 10 am in Tartu and Tallinn.
+The academic aptitude test will take place on 22 March and 4 July 2017.
 The academic aptitude test can be taken in Estonian and Russian.
+Please contact Student Admissions for further information.

 "I chose the University of Tartu, because I wanted to move to Estonia in general (as my father used to live here) and to study Estonian and Computer Science in particular.
 The university offers very good quality education with super friendly staff.
 Tartu is a cool, fun, cheap and cozy campus town."